nikitastupin/clairvoyance/.github/CONTRIBUTING.md

 poetry install
 ```

-We use [VSCodium](https://vscodium.com/#install)/VSCode IDE with [some extensions](../.vscode/extensions.json).
+We use [VSCodium](https://vscodium.com/#install) and VSCode IDEs with extension in the [`.vscode/extensions.json` file](../.vscode/extensions.json).
 Having said that, you might use other tools as long as the outcome follows the guidelines of this project.

 ### Git Branches

-Always use dedicated git branches for fixes or features instead of working directly on the master branch.
+Always use dedicated git branches for fixes or features instead of working directly on the main branch.

-### Further information
+### Further Information

 Please refer to our [Development guide](https://github.com/nikitastupin/clairvoyance/wiki/Development) for guidance on testing, code style and more.